 What is a chief privacy officer?

 The CPO is a senior-level executive within an ever-increasing number of global organizations.
-The primary responsibility of the CPO is to manage risk related to information privacy laws and compliance regulations.
-This role is ostensibly created in an organization to be a central authority for making privacy decisions and protecting the interests of a company’s customers.
+The primary responsibility of the CPO is to manage risks related to information privacy laws and compliance regulations.

 Any organization that collects and stores customer information should have a single place where knowledge resides about how the information is managed and where policies are established for obtaining and handling online and offline data.
-Otherwise, the organization risks introducing deviations that can compromise the security of the company and its customers.
-Damage to brand reputation and legal fines are some potential consequences of poor data protection.

 Some companies designate a person to oversee privacy in an ad hoc way, without the CPO title.
-But giving a CPO apparent authority is essential because they will inevitably need to make difficult decisions that affect all parts of the company.
+However, giving a CPO apparent authority is essential because they will inevitably need to make difficult decisions that affect all parts of the company.
 Formalizing the role also sends the message that privacy is a real priority.

-Chief privacy officer requirements, skills, and experience
+Chief privacy officer skills, and experience

-To some degree, the requirements, skills, and experience desired by a company looking for a CPO will vary depending on their industry.
-A healthcare company may want skills and expertise relevant to that industry.
 A financial or retail organization will likewise look for someone with an intimate knowledge of these market segments.
 In most cases, however, an understanding of data privacy laws and regulations will carry more weight in the candidate selection process.

 The following is a list of common requirements for CPO candidates: